wp-plugins/sharify/readme.txt

 Tags: share,social,sharing buttons,responsive sharing buttons,social network
 Requires at least: 3.0
 Tested up to: 3.6
-Stable tag: trunk
+Stable tag: 1.0
+Version: 1.0
 License: GPL

 Sharify will give you the perfect sharing buttons for your website.
-It is fast, responsive and you\'ll love it!
+It is fast, responsive and you'll love it!

 == Description ==
 Sharify will give you the perfect sharing buttons you've been looking for!
 It is responsive, well-designed and it simply looks awesome!
 It is really easy to setup as well :)